vmware/vmware-aria-operations-integration-sdk/docs/references/global_config.md

 ### `default_container_registry_path` (string, optional)

-Specifies the default container registry path to be used by [mp-build](mp-build.md) any time the local **config.json** file doesn't contain a container registry.
+Specifies the default container registry path to be used by [mp-build](mp-build.md) any time the [project config file](project_config.md#dockerregistry-string) doesn't contain a container registry.
 This key value should contain the path used to [tag](https://docs.docker.com/engine/reference/commandline/tag/) and push images to a new repository.

 ??? example
     ```json